yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

   `+`, `*`, `<` that holds as ordinary arithmetic is derivable, and every other one is refutable.
 There is no induction.
 - Nothing about `D`.
 No axiom mentions it, so no sentence containing `D` is derivable or refutable yet.
-Its governing equations arrive in Section 8; the grammar above is fixed regardless.
+Axioms for `D` arrive in 6.4, as an infinite schema of equations; the grammar above is fixed regardless.

 Consequences of the floor, in examples: